The Demon Girl Next Door

-The Demon Girl Next Door (まちカドまぞく, Machikado Mazoku) is a Japanese four-panel manga parody series by Izumo Itō, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since 2014.
+The Demon Girl Next Door (まちカドまぞく, Machikado Mazoku) is a Japanese four-panel manga series by Izumo Itō, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since 2014.
 It has been collected in six tankōbon volumes.

 An anime television series adaptation produced by J.C.Staff aired between July and September 2019.
 A second season aired between April and July 2022.

 Plot

 One day, Yuko Yoshida wakes up with horns and a tail and learns that she is the descendant of the Dark Clan that was cursed into poverty by the opposing Light Clan.
 In order to restore her clan's honor, she is tasked with defeating the town's local magical girl, Momo Chiyoda.